-Article 13 obligates the Requested State to use its best efforts to effect service of any document relating, in whole or in part, to any request for assistance under the Treaty.
+Årticle 13 obligates the Requested State to use its best efforts to effect service of any document relating, in whole or in part, to any request for assistance under the Treaty.
 A request for the service of a document requiring a person to appear in the Requesting State must be transmitted a reasonable time before the scheduled appearance.
-Proof of service is to be provided in the manner specified
+Proof of service is to be provided in the manner specified in the request.

 Article 14 obligates the Requested State to execute requests for search, seizure, and delivery of any item to the Requesting State if the request includes the information justifying such action under the laws of the Requested State.
-It provides that, upon request, every official who has custody of a seized item is required to certify, through the use of Form C appended to the Treaty, the continuity of custody, the identity of the item and the integrity of its condition.
+It provides that, upon request, every official who has custody of a seized item is required to certify, through the use of Form C appended to the Treaty, the continuity of custody, the identity of the item, and the integrity of its condition.
 No further certification is required.
 The certificate is admissible in evidence in the Requesting State.
-The article further provides that the Central Authority of the Requested State may impose upon the Requesting State terms and conditions deemed necessary to protect third party interests in items to be transferred.
+The article further provides that the Central Authority of the Requested State may impose terms and conditions deemed necessary to protect bona fide third party interests in items to be transferred.

-Article 15 requires the Requesting State's Central Authority, upon request of its counterpart in the Requested State, to return documents, records or articles of evidence obtained in the execution of a request under the Treaty as soon as possible.
+Article 15 requires the Requesting State's Central Authority, upon request of its counterpart in the Requested State, to return items any articles of evidence furnished to it in the execution of a request as soon as possible.

-Article 16 provides that, if the Central Authority of one Contracting Party becomes aware of proceeds or instrumentalities of offenses that are located in the other Party and may be forfeitable or otherwise subject to seizure under the laws of that Party, it may so inform the Central Authority of that other Party.
-If the Party receiving such information has jurisdiction, it may present this information to its authorities for a determination whether any action is appropriate.
-The Central Authority of the Party receiving such information is required to inform the Central Authority of the

-Party that provided the information of the action taken.
+Article 16 provides that, if the Central Authority of one Contracting Party becomes aware of proceeds or instrumentalities of offenses that are located in the other Party and may be restrainable, forfeitable or otherwise subject to seizure, it may so inform the Central Authority of that other Party.
+If the Party receiving such information has jurisdiction in this regard, it may present this information to its authorities for a determination whether any action is appropriate.
+The Central Authority of the Party receiving such information is required to inform the Central Authority that provided the information of any action taken.

-Article 16 also obligates the Contracting Parties to assist each other to the extent permitted by their respective laws in proceedings relating to forfeiture of proceeds and instrumentalities of offenses, restitution to victims of crime, and collection of fines imposed as sentences in criminal prosecutions.
-This may include action to temporarily immobilize the proceeds or instrumentalities pending further proceedings.
+Article 16 also obligates the Contracting Parties to assist each other to the extent permitted by their respective laws in proceedings relating to restraint, forfeiture and confiscation of the proceeds and instrumentalities of offenses, restitution to victims of crime, and collection of fines imposed as sentences in criminal prosecutions.
 The Party having custody over proceeds or instrumentalities of offenses is required to dispose of them in accordance with its laws.
-Either party may share all or part of such forfeited assets or the proceeds of their sale with the other Party, to the extent not prohibited by the transferring party's laws and upon such terms as it deems appropriate.
+Either party may share forfeited assets, or the proceeds of their sale, to the extent not prohibited by the transferring party's laws and upon such terms as it deems appropriate.

-Article 17 states that assistance and procedures provided in the Treaty shall not prevent either Contracting Party from granting assistance to the other party through the provisions of other applicable international agreements or through the provisions of its national laws.
-The parties may also provide assistance pursuant to any bilateral arrangement, agreement or practice which may be ap-
+Article 17 states that assistance and procedures provided in the Treaty shall not prevent either Contracting Party from granting assistance to the other Party through the provisions of other applicable international agreements or through the provisions of its national laws.
+The Parties may also provide assistance pursuant to any bilateral arrangement, agreement, or practice which may be applicable.

-Article 18 provides that the Central Authorities of the Contracting Parties shall consult, at times mutually agreed, to promote the most effective use of the Treaty, and may agree upon such practical measures as may be necessary to facilitate the Treaty's implemen-
+Article 18 provides that the Central Authorities shall consult, at times mutually agreed, to promote the most effective use of the Treaty, and may agree upon such practical measures as may be necessary to facilitate the Treaty's implementation.

-Article 19 provides that the Treaty shall be subject to ratification and the instruments shall be exchanged at Washington, whereupon the Treaty shall enter into force.
-Article 19(3) provides that the treaty shall apply to requests presented after the date of its entry into force whether the relevant acts or omissions occurred prior to or after that date.
-Article 19 further provides that either party may terminate the Treaty by written notice to the other party, termination to take effect six months following the date of receipt of such notice.
+Article 19 provides that the Contracting Parties shall exchange diplomatic notes notifying one another of the completion of their respective requirements for entry into force, whereupon the Treaty shall enter into force.
+Article 19 further provides that either party may terminate the Treaty by written notice of the other party, termination to be effective six months following the date of notification.